D3prave/KULTour/README.md

 Our ultimate aim is to provide an API endpoint for the Frontend Team, enabling data-driven decisions for each individual user to be accessed through the web application.

+## Requirements
+- We recommend using Docker
+- KULTour uses NodeJS, Google API and Python
+- KULTour uses TAILWIND CSS framework, for UI

+## Commands

+- First of all we have to install all dependencies needed for the project using this composer command: cd frontend npm install

+- To generate a new .env file for SIA, you should run this command: mv .env.example .env

+- To start the frontend run:
+cd frontend
+npm start

+- To run the Google API Server run (in a new terminal): cd frontend node src/server.js

+- To install all the Backend requirements: pip install -r requirements.txt

+- To run the Backend run:
+python backend/app.py

 ## Use Case

 Here's a guide on how to handle the various files in our project:

+Frontend:
+1. **App.js**:
+   Main React App File
+2. **MapContent.js**:
+   Handles the Google Map UI, and request to take the API.
+3. **server.js**:
+    Server side API to make request to Google API

+Backend:
 1. **app.py**:
    This file serves as the API access point for our backend code.
 It handles requests and directs them to the appropriate functions.